smartinternz02/SPSGP-74630-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # Dear smartinternz02
-Recently my win 11 OS is crashed & applications can't work properly and data cannot copy manually only through mails and whatsapp only.
+Recently my win 11 OS is crashed & applications can't work properly and data cannot share manually if try OS shutdown automatically, it shares only through mails and whatsapp only.
 If reset & reinstall, it has all project data in this device ony.
 Thats why my submission is late.I'm verry sorry about disappointing you.
 GitHub cant accept that much of files via drag/uploading.So i decide to compress and upload single zip file,I hope kindly check it.
-Yhank you.
+Thank you.

 # Project Idea